docker/docs/docker-for-windows/troubleshoot.md

 ---

-Here is information about how to diagnose and troubleshoot problems, send logs and communicate with the Docker for Windows team, use our forums and Knowledge Hub, browse and log issues on GitHub, and find workarounds for known problems.
+Here is information about how to diagnose and troubleshoot problems, send logs and communicate with the Docker Desktop for Windows team, use our forums and Knowledge Hub, browse and log issues on GitHub, and find workarounds for known problems.

 ## Docker Knowledge Hub

-**Looking for help with Docker for Windows?** Check out the [Docker Knowledge Hub](http://success.docker.com/q) for knowledge base articles, FAQs, and technical support for various subscription levels.
+**Looking for help with Docker Desktop for Windows?** Check out the [Docker Knowledge Hub](http://success.docker.com/q) for knowledge base articles, FAQs, and technical support for various subscription levels.